 Given this graph and the API domain models, several calculations can be applied to make easier the composition of the involved APIs and the understanding of paths in the graph.
 For instance, a sequence diagram can illustrate the calls and parameters to realize the composition.
 Next Figure shows the sequence diagram for our example.
 As can be seen, the developer is instructed to call the API services.
 It is also possible to detect loops and we also provide a possible mapping between the output/input parameters (see the annotation in the loop).

-You can find the tool at Github as well as the update website including this new feature.
+You can find the tool at Github.
 We kindly invite you to play with the tool, any comment is welcome!